-features a VR exhibition in the main gallery and a new video wall work by Jacob Ciocci in the back gallery.
+features a collection of VR experiments in the main gallery curated by Paul Slocum and a new video wall work by Jacob Ciocci in the back gallery.

 VR is a curious medium.
 Despite its mindblowing first impressions,

 the VR industry is still struggling to find itself and might be susceptible to the waxing and waning that 3D film's popularity has experienced over the last half-century.

 The equipment is still cumbersome and complicated, there are not yet any killer VR apps, and barely any market exists to fund development.

 Meanwhile, artists like Jeff Koons and Marina Abramovic assume that VR is just about hiring the right digital production company.